 Important things to bear in mind

-Anonymous complaints are not investigated by the Ombudsmen.
+Anonymous complaints are not investigated by the Parliamentary Ombudsmen.

 A complaint should not in principle concern circumstances that date more than two years prior to the complaint (this is known as ”the two-year rule”).

-A complaint to the Parliamentary Ombudsmen (JO) and the documents sent with it are in the public domain as soon as they are delivered.
+A complaint to the Parliamentary Ombudsmen, and the documents sent with it, are in the public domain as soon as they reach the Parliamentary Ombudsmen.
 This means that anyone has the right to look at them unless they can be classified as confidential according to the Secrecy Act (details about the health of the complainant may, for instance, be classified as confidential).